abravalheri/experiment-setuptools-plugin/README.md

 It also relies on the fact that the ``build_py`` sub-command runs first and copies all package data to the intermediary build directory (``build_lib``).

+The plugin does not support editable mode (currently in setuptools the ``develop`` command does not run all ``build`` sub-commands), maybe in the future there will be an API to support the editable mode.